 I don’t, however, have time to pore over a company’s privacy policy to figure this all out before every purchase.
 Nor do I have the time to figure out all the ways an app will unnecessarily access the other information in my phone.
 And if an IP lawyer like myself can’t manage this, it’s safe to say that 99.9% of other people do not either.
 For most, even if they had the time, they wouldn’t have the ability to sufficiently comprehend the ever finer print.

 Some companies do better than others here, in particular with the “acknowledgment” boxes that must be checked before proceeding.
-Most, however, fail miserably.
+Most, however, fail miserably. [cont’d ↗]

 Self-schedule a free 20-min. video or phone consult with Jim W. Ko of Ko IP and AI Law PLLC here.

 There is no reason that companies couldn’t provide this basic information in plain English if they were either required or inclined to do so.
 All companies based or doing business in Europe are doing it, as required by the GDPR.
-All larger companies based or doing business in California are already doing it, as required by the CCPA.7
+All larger companies based or doing business in California are already doing it, as required by the CCPA.8

 California has by far the strongest consumer-privacy protections in the U.S.